PHorg Logo

 September 20, 1879

-The arrival of former President Ulysses S. Grant at the Palace Hotel for a full week's visit.
+The arrival of former President Ulysses S. Grant at The Palace Hotel for a full week's visit.

 "Harper's Weekly", October 25, 1879